JoANeS86/Regression-Analysis/modules/notes.md

 R² ranges from 0 to 1.
 So, if a model has an R² of 0.85, that means that the X variables explain about 85% of the variation in the Y variable.

+<ins>MSE (mean squared error)</ins>: Is the average of the squared difference between the predicted and actual values.

+<ins>MAE (mean absolute error)</ins>: Is the average of the absolute difference between the predicted and actual values.

 Adjusted R²